What to Consider When Choosing Kitchen AppliancesMay 10, 2018

 Kitchen appliances cover a wide variety of kitchen tools and your cooking style will help you determine what you do or don’t need.
 For example, you may need a blender, but not necessarily a food processor, or perhaps your cooking style means you need both.
 Your cooking style, if you’re the main person using the kitchen, will likely determine aspects of your kitchen layout, design, and, of course, appliances.

-Storage is important when it comes to your kitchen appliances.
+Storage is important when it comes to how to organize your kitchen appliances.
 It’s not only about how much some of them can store, as is the case with refrigerators and freezers, but also about how the appliances themselves can be stored.
 Your kitchen design will make allowances for large appliances like the refrigerator and oven, but what about all of the other stuff?

 You’ll have to make sure the additional appliances you add have space on your counter when in use and in a cabinet or pantry when not in use.
 The storage you need can also be affected by your cooking style.
 Will you need to store a bunch of stuff in the refrigerator?
 Freeze even more?
 This may determine the type of refrigerator that fits best in your kitchen.
 You may even decide that adding an extra, standalone freezer is what you need.